This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Gorgonzola Pizza with Jam Drizzle

-- 5 oz mozzarella (Just over half of one standard-size fresh mozzarella ball.)
+- 5 ounces mozzarella (Just over half of one standard-size fresh mozzarella ball.)

-- 2 TB fruit jam or jelly Fig or blackberry jam recommended
+- 2 tablespoons fruit jam or jelly Fig or blackberry jam recommended

 - 2 sprigs fresh rosemary, removed from stem